ryandash/jellyfin-myanimelist-sync/README.md

 ## About

-MyAnimeList-Sync lets you synchorinze your Jellyfin Anime watch progress to MyAnimeList.
+MyAnimeList-Sync allows you to synchronize your Jellyfin anime watch progress with MyAnimeList.

-This is a fork of https://github.com/vosmiic/jellyfin-ani-sync trimmed down to use the MyAnimeList provider from my other plugin https://github.com/ryandash/jellyfin-plugin-myanimelist.
+This plugin is a streamlined fork of vosmiic's Jellyfin Ani-Sync, customized to use the MyAnimeList provider from my other plugin, Jellyfin MyAnimeList Plugin.

 ## Installation